-Independent Auditor's Report to the Members of Infrastructure Investments (Roads) Limited (continued)
+Independent Auditor's Report to the Members of Infrastructure Investments Betjeman (Holdco) Limited (continued)

-- Enquiring of the directors as to the Company's high-level policies and procedures to prevent and detect fraud, as well as whether they have knowledge of any actual, suspected or alleged fraud. - Considering the valuation of Investments and the basis of calculation apportioned for the Company. - Reviewing the board minutes of meetings of the Directors.
+- Enquiring of the directors as to the Company's high-level policies and procedures to prevent and detect fraud, including the Company's channel for "whistleblowing", as well as whether they have knowledge of any actual, suspected or alleged fraud. - Considering the valuation of Investments and the basis of calculation apportioned for the Company. - Reviewing the board minutes of meetings of the Directors.